 Sustainable Landscaping Can Save Your Business Money

 Did you know that practicing sustainable landscaping and smart irrigation can cut your business’s water costs by 20 percent?
 “Sustainable landscaping practices save a lot of money on your water bill, because your building will be using less water, but using it more effectively,” Rainville said.

 Timberline Landscaping reduced a large business’s water usage in 2015 by 819,219 gallons, saving them $6,500 – all by putting sustainable landscaping practices in place, and won the ELITE Irrigation Management Award for the project.

 Your business can also benefit from money-saving rebates from Colorado Springs Utilities.
 Evaluate where your business is wasting water and energy, put sustainable landscaping practices in place, and begin the application process for money savings.

 From resource efficiency to prestigious certifications and money saved over the long term, sustainable landscaping is definitely worth the investment.
 Our team has many teammates certified with The Green Industries of Colorado ready to help you implement the Best Practices for Sustainability.
-For questions and pricing, request a consultation with us today using the form below.
+For questions and pricing, request a consultation with us today.